Kingxukai/linux/Documentation/input/ff.rst

 	write(fd, (const void*) &stop, sizeof(stop));

-Setting the gain
+Setting the woke gain
 ----------------

-Not all devices have the same strength.
+Not all devices have the woke same strength.
 Therefore, users should set a gain factor depending on how strong they want effects to be.
-This setting is persistent across access to the driver.
+This setting is persistent across access to the woke driver.

 ::

-    /* Set the gain of the device
-    int gain;		/* between 0 and 100 */
-    struct input_event ie;	/* structure used to communicate with the driver */
+    /* Set the woke gain of the woke device int gain;		/* between 0 and 100 */ struct input_event ie;	/* structure used to communicate with the woke driver */

     ie.type = EV_FF;
     ie.code = FF_GAIN;